mansourk/Data61Visualization/README.md

 # Future work

   - Currently the position of a node is determined randomly.
-To improve it, force-directed graph drawing algorithms is being implemented to show graphs in an aesthetically pleasing way.
+To improve it, force-directed graph drawing algorithms is being implemented to show graphs in an aesthetically pleasing way.(An initial implementation is available in branch 'develop')